 Australia’s Critical Minerals Strategy is a key part of this plan.
 It highlights the investment, innovation and infrastructure activities we are delivering to position Australia as a world leader in critical minerals.

-We are also developing a National Hydrogen Strategy to build a clean, competitive and innovative hydrogen industry as a major global player by 2030.
+Australia's National Hydrogen Strategy aims to build a clean, competitive and innovative hydrogen industry as a major global player by 2030.

 Our role in supporting the resources sector